 Not to mention how this case became more evident due to social media websites that apply heavy compression to the images, by further reducing the number of tones available which often results in a mess.

-So let's focus now on how to fix this defect, and how I deal with this in general.
+So let's focus now on how to fix this defect, and how you can deal with this in general.

-But before we get into it, it would be advisable to mention Reshade Shader Toggler Add-on.
-A tool that allows you to turn off the in-game shaders, which can help you eliminate the present vanilla grain and other annoying effects that can ruin your shot before you even start to apply your own edits.
-If you are interested, please go here to get to the main release and to see an example of its usage.
+Before we dive in, it’s worth mentioning the ReShade Shader Toggler Add-on.
+This tool lets you turn off in-game shaders, helping to eliminate the default vanilla grain and other unwanted effects that could ruin your shot before you even start applying your own edits.
+If you're interested, head here to get to the main release and to see an example of its usage.

 There are simple ways to eliminate the banding on a shot fast in Photoshop and Lightroom, specifically in the sky to begin with.